 On a huge side note and emotional topic.

 On February 2, 2021 my father Thomas Eugene Robinson at 76 years old was taken by COVID.
 What a thing.
-Now I am having to plan his burial from all the way on the other side of the country due to the continued spread of this virus.
+Now I am having to plan his burial from the other side of the country due to the continued spread of this virus.
 I cant be there for his burial, I will have to wait until probably next year to go visit his gravesite.

 I do hope most of my family is well, safe, during this pandemic and every day really, since they choose not to speak to me, or us over our religious differences.
 I keep hearing the phrase “you left us” ring in my ears.
 When the reality is I left no one.
 I am here, always have been.
 They are making those choices not me.
 I have no restrictions on my love.
 I have no conditions on my love.
 Their view is that their religion is somehow more powerful than god.
 I have learned painfully that there is no way a god of any kind would think that not speaking to family or old friends is acceptable.
 A god of love would always want people to be kind and loving to one another and especially during trying and hard times, to be there for one another with no strings, no conditions.
 And if you believe in all that, Jesus left ONE commandment, LOVE.
 I think about my sisters and my nieces and brother-in-law’s every day.
 My heart is heavy for those we have lost, for the mess this country deals with every day for the doctors and nurses who put their lives and their loved ones lives on the line every day because of this pandemic.
 If anyone out there from my past is listening or cares, we are good, healthy, and living the best we can during this time.
 It is acceptable and fine to reach out to me, to us, to call, to email, to text, to check in on us, as we have on you, yet you refuse to reply or acknowledge our existence.
 That is unacceptable, period.
 It seems nothing allows their god to love unless it has rules and laws that are man-made and painful and hurtful to others.
 Friends and family should be there for one another, PERIOD.
 That is what real and true love is.
 Love has no conditions, no strings, no laws, no rules.
 It is love, and it should cover everything and everyone.